icrosil/fantasy_team/README.md

 - Main question - how to maximize overall team result?
 - Game questions
   - what positions earn more considering others? ⚡️
+  - start use this lib for statistics - https://www.npmjs.com/package/simple-statistics
 - Position specific
   - goalkeeper
     - How much goalkeepers earn each year considering other positions?